-Medellin, Colombia - the biggest city I've ever drawn!
+Medellin, Colombia - the biggest city map artwork I've ever drawn!
 This custom art commission was drawn by hand, every single line created in Adobe Illustrator.

-My client Nell tells me it's pronounced 'med-i-gee-un'.
+My beautiful client Nell tells me it's pronounced 'med-i-gee-un'.

 She commissioned me to create a custom fine art print of the city her fiancé left his heart in.

 You see, her fiancé Alejandro was born and raised in Medellin but now lives in Brisbane with Nell.
-When Nell approached me about the artwork, she was in the final trimester!
+When Nell approached me about the artwork, she was in the final trimester of her first pregnancy.
 Their beautiful baby Emilio arrived just before the artwork did.
 Now, they have this beautiful artwork to introduce him to... so he will always know where his father's family comes from.

 When clients request a custom map, we first work together to define a map area.
 We discuss artwork size and where it will be positioned within the home.
-I provide advice on the best composition and orientation to suit.
+I provide advice on the best composition of city area and orientation to suit.

-I provide a screenshot of the area we've agreed upon, and then I start drawing!
+I provide a screenshot of the area we've agreed upon - it's important to confirm before I start drawing!

 This project started on the desktop as I usually do.
-One day, my partner Jon asked why I don't draw my city maps on the iPad as I do with some of my other artworks.
+One day, my partner asked why I don't draw my city maps on the iPad as I do with some of my other artworks.
 Truth is, I hadn't mastered Illustrator on the iPad, but it was about time - and it didn't take long to figure it out!
 Change can be difficult when we are used to creating in a certain way.

-This was wonderful, because I transitioned between couch and floor and dining table and kitchen bench, over and over!
+It was wonderful, because I transitioned between couch and floor and dining table and kitchen bench, over and over!
 This artwork took me 4 or 5 weeks to trace the lines from maps I had saved.
-It is completed over many sittings.
-I have always resisted the urge to use online map data - even if I could source it free for commercial use, and in the right format, the organic look and feel is lost.
+It is drawn over many sittings.
+I have always resisted the urge to use online map data as the lines can look jagged and angular.
 Hand drawn always looks best for an organic, fluid finish - plus I can play with the line weights of the different roads to show the street heirarchy, from laneways to highways.

-If you can believe it, the original watercolour was A5 or A4 in size.
-The watercolour painting is scanned at a very high resolution so that no quality is lost at this large size.
+The original watercolour was A5 or A4 in size.
+The watercolour painting is scanned at a very high resolution so that no quality is lost at the larger print size.